HatePrototypes: Interpretable and Transferable Representations for Implicit and Explicit Hate Speech Detection: Related Work

 \paragraph{Early Exiting} Early exiting, or anytime prediction, is an acceleration technique in which an input sample $x$ can be classified at intermediate layers of a language model, producing a prediction $y(x)$ without processing the entire model.
 Early works on exiting propose adding additional classification heads at intermediate layers, which are used at inference time in a gated manner based on prediction confidence (DeeBERT; \citealt{xin-etal-2020-deebert}), and with confidence stabilization constraints (PABEE; \citealt{zhou2020bert}).
 Later works adopt a teacher-student framework for gated exits (FastBERT; \citealt{liu2020fastbert}) and extend multi-layer exiting during pre-training (ElasticBERT; \citealt{liu2021towards}).
 Originally proposed for classification tasks, ongoing work adapts early exiting to generative applications at the token level \citep{tang-etal-2024-deed, bae-etal-2023-fast}.
 Recent studies explore representation-driven or \textit{prototype-based} distance-aware early exiting for language and vision models \citep{he20243, gormez20222, snell2017prototypical, xie-etal-2023-proto}.

-To the best of our knowledge, no prior work has focused on prototype-based early exiting for hate speech detection or on studying its effect on transferability, despite related research employing cluster centroids to model and share latent knowledge across hate speech datasets.
+To the best of our knowledge, no prior work has focused on prototype-based early exiting for hate speech detection or on studying its effect on transferability.